buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

     * provides hooks for summarizing and evaluating the command's result
     * supports lazy logfiles
     * handles the mechanics of starting, interrupting, and finishing remote commands
-    * detects lost slaves and finishes with a status of :data:`~buildbot.process.results.RETRY`
+    * detects lost workers and finishes with a status of :data:`~buildbot.process.results.RETRY`

     .. py:attribute:: logfiles